‘Young And The Restless’ Spoilers: Jack’s Sex Secret Revealed, Victoria Fights For Billy

-Young and the Restless spoilers teased that Jack’s shocking sex secret will be revealed, while Victoria still fights for Billy even though he is set on being with Phyllis.
+Young and the Restless spoilers teased that Jack’s shocking sex secret will be revealed, and Victoria still fights for Billy, even though he is set on being with Phyllis.

 Jack slips up.